 Rodent Control & Entry Point Sealing

-Because we hire technicians with carpentry and/or other trade skills and then train them to be pest control technicians, our technicians are uniquely qualified to understand the structure of a home and how to properly seal it to keep rodents out.
+Rodent Control & Exclusion Services by Capitol Pest are ranked the best in the region.
+That’s because we hire technicians with carpentry and/or other trade skills and then train them to be pest control technicians, our technicians are uniquely qualified to understand the structure of a home and how to properly seal it to keep rodents out.
 The best way to keep your home rodent-free is to prevent rats and mice from ever getting inside.
 Rodents fit through very small openings and can gnaw through wood, lead, aluminum, copper, cinder block, and uncured concrete.
 Mice can squeeze through gaps larger than 5/16 inch, and rats can squeeze through gaps larger than 1/2 inch.
 They will also enlarge openings that are too small by chewing until the hole is big enough for their body to fit through.

 What is Included in Our Rodent Services?